Traditional Russian beet salad Vinegret is made with boiled beets, potatoes, carrots, peas, pickled cabbage, onion, and a simple olive oil dressing.

 - Olives (to taste, pitted or not, green or black, cut or not cut)

-- Small amount of balsamic vinegar, if desired.
-Depends on how sour is the cabbage and if you like balsamic vinegar aroma.
+- A small amount of balsamic vinegar, if desired.
+Depends on how sour is the cabbage and if you like the balsamic vinegar aroma.

 - Pickled cucumbers instead of cabbage ( it changes the taste a bit)